William D. Leahy: Governor of Puerto Rico

 Leahy oversaw the development of military bases and stations across the island.
 At the time of his appointment as governor, the only naval installations were a radio station and a hydrographic office.
-On October 30, 1939, a fixed fee contract was awarded for construction of the Naval Air Station Isla Grande.
-Subsequently the scope of activity was widened to include the Roosevelt Roads Naval Station.
-Construction work on the Roosevelt Roads Naval Station commenced in 1941 under another fixed fee contract and the base was commissioned on July 15, 1943.
+On 30 October 1939, a fixed-price contract was awarded for construction of the Naval Air Station Isla Grande.
+The scope was widened to include the Roosevelt Roads Naval Station; construction work there commenced in 1941 under another fixed-price contract and the base was commissioned on 15 July 1943.

-Between January 1 and November 1, 1940, Leahy met with Roosevelt six times.
-One of the most important was a lunch on October 6, 1940.
-Admiral James O. Richardson, the CINCUS, had been ordered to keep the Pacific Fleet at Pearl Harbor at the conclusion of exercises there to act as a deterrent to the Japanese.
-Richardson protested that Pearl Harbor, he argued, was unsuitable as a base; it could not provide the needs of the fleet for an extended stay, which would affect its readiness, and was too vulnerable to a surprise attack.
+Between 1 January and 1 November 1940, Leahy met with Roosevelt six times.
+One of the most important was a lunch on 6 October 1940.
+Admiral James O. Richardson, the CINCUS, had been ordered to keep the Pacific Fleet at Pearl Harbor to act as a deterrent to the Japanese.
+Richardson protested that Pearl Harbor was unsuitable as a base and was too vulnerable to a surprise attack.
 Leahy agreed, but knew better than to press the matter with Roosevelt when his mind was made up.
-On February 1, 1941, Richardson was recalled and replaced as CINCUS by Admiral Husband Kimmel.
+On 1 February 1941, Richardson was recalled.